 - The masonry made of cut stone, usually made by sawing, is made with seams (filled with mortar) not exceeding 15 mm wide.

-Stoneworking in North York is usually made in rows, but can also be made of rubble.
-Stone masonry in East York is performed with joints 15 to 25 mm wide.
+Stonework in North York is usually made in rows, but can also be made of rubble.
+Stone masonry is performed with joints 15 to 25 mm wide.
 There are three types of rubble stone: tattered (untreated), bed-like (plate-like) and cobblestone (rounded).
 Such stone is laid with thick seams and can be either rubble or inline.
 “Dry masonry” is produced without masonry mortar, but it is rarely used.

 Stone masonry in York